-If, on the other hand, you want to "roll your own" (i.e. make your own version of the piece), start the slippery chicken app.
+If, on the other hand, you want to "roll your own" (i.e. make your own version of the piece) and you're not using the app, start the slippery chicken app.
 Once you get to the SC> prompt, type the following Lisp call: